 |August 2-4 Second Expedition||November 8-10 Second Expedition|

-The Crux program price includes in-person and online program facilitation, meals for in person gatherings, and overnight lodging during the Expedition elements.
+The Crux program price includes in-person and online program facilitation, meals for in-person gatherings, and overnight lodging during the Expedition elements for all members of your team.
 Participants will be responsible for their own transportation to in-person gatherings.
-Phone or email Aram Mitchell or Pam Shellberg (contact information below) for more details about pricing and available discounts.

 • Renewal in the Wilderness is a nonprofit organization based in Portland, Maine, working to connect organizations with wilderness as a resource that positively affects their capacity to make the world a better place.